Stagakis/carlapclprocessing/README.md

 # Dependencies

-Everything should be in deps folder.
+The project is striving to be portable, everything needed should be in deps folder.

 # Installation and running